2019 Application Cycle for U.S. Fellows (Tentative)

 Gain one day as you cross the International Date Line

-FAQ: My spring semester doesn’t end until mid-May and there is a slight overlap between the start of the Nakatani RIES Fellowship and my final exams.
+FAQ: My final exams don’t end until mid-May and there is a slight overlap between the start of the Nakatani RIES Fellowship and my final exams.
 What can I do?

 If it is not possible to take your exams early, the Nakatani RIES Fellowship may be able to arrange a proctor if your university will allow you to take your exams either during the Pre-Departure Orientation at Rice University or the three-week Orientation Program in Tokyo.
 Taking exams by proctor may or may not be allowed depending on your university and/or academic departmental policy but we have had students from institutions such as Harvard University, Columbia University, the University or Rochester and a number of other schools take 1 – 2 exams via proctor in the past.

 If your university asks you to take an exam via proctor, the professor would need to send the final exam and any instructions/forms to the Nakatani RIES program and then one of the program staff would administer the exam to you in a private room or office.
 Once complete, the finished exam would be either scanned and emailed back to the instructor by the Nakatani RIES program or sent via express mail (e.g. FedEx) to the instructor (or both if required).
-Students would be individually responsible for reimbursing the Nakatani RIES program for all proctoring costs including any shipping fees.
+Students must reimburse the Nakatani RIES program for all proctoring costs including any scanning or shipping fees.

 However, the program schedule is very full and it is not recommended that students taken more than 1 or 2 exams via proctor.
 Additionally, if you are taking exams while in Tokyo you must be aware of the significant time difference between Tokyo and the U.S. For example, if an exam is supposed to be taken at 3:00 PM Eastern time that would be 4:00 AM on the following day in Tokyo.
 Furthermore, during the first week in Japan you will be dealing with significant jet lag and our program schedule is very full with classes and seminars from 8:00 AM until 4:00 PM most days.
 There are also 1 – 2 evening activities each week.